 Oklahoma's Western heritage means that our culture is indelibly connected to the horse.

 Tulsa Holiday Winter Circuit, Tulsa

-This after-Christmas-over-New-Year show at the Tulsa Fairgrounds is really six shows in one spread over seven days.
+The Tulsa Holiday Winter Circuit is an after-Christmas-over-New-Year show at the Tulsa Fairgrounds is really six shows in one spread over seven days.
 It’s an Oklahoma Quarter Horse Association event that includes just about every Quarter Horse skill except racing.
 There are reining classes, halter, showmanship, you name it.
 But the show has rodeo-style events, too, including the world’s richest calf roping event, which has a $100,000 purse.
 There are speed event classes, such as pole bending and barrel racing, and the show even has English classes, including hunter under saddle.
 The Tulsa Fairgrounds has heated stalls and two heated arenas, so it’s a comfortable winter show.

 Pinto World Championship Horse Show, Tulsa

 The Pinto is a diverse breed of horse, typically characterized with a Tobiano coat, which is white with large flowing spots of color, or an Overo coat, which is colored and features white spots or markings.
 Make your way to the famous Pinto World Championship Horse Show in Tulsa to see a wide variety of these majestic animals in four types of competition: stock, hunter, pleasure and saddle.
 This 13-day horse show brings together the most skilled Pintos in the world along with their incredibly talented handlers for an exciting competition.
 As an added bonus, a large equestrian trade show is held in conjunction with the Pinto World Championship Horse Show.

 Green Country Arabian Classic, Tulsa